ziogref/TAS-Fuel-HA-Intergration/LovelaceCard.md

 This guide will show you how to create a single, powerful Lovelace card that:

-1. Displays a dropdown menu (created automatically by the integration) to select the fuel type you want to view.
+1. Displays a dropdown menu to select the fuel type you want to view.
 2. Based on your selection, automatically populates a list of your "Favourite" fuel stations, sorted by price.
 3. Displays a dynamic list of all other stations for the selected fuel type, also sorted by price.
-4. Allows you to exclude specific brands from the dynamic list.
+4.  **Automatically** hides stations based on the excluded distributors and operators you set in the integration's configuration.
 5. Automatically hides any station whose price is currently "Unknown".

 ---

 ### Part 1: Prerequisites (Custom Cards)

 This card requires two custom frontend components from the Home Assistant Community Store (HACS).
-The dropdown selector is now created automatically by the integration, so you no longer need to create a helper manually.

 1.  **Install HACS:** If you haven't already, install [HACS](https://hacs.xyz/) in your Home Assistant instance.
 2.  **Install Required Cards via HACS:**